ncsa/Nightingale_real/docs/source/help.rst

 ------------------------

 Illinois researchers can `request research consulting services <https://computes.illinois.edu/submit-a-request/>`_ from NCSA experts through the Illinois Computes program.
-These services can be requested for things such as optimizing and modernizing existing code, visual data analysis, finding research solutions to complex questions, and much more!
+These services can be requested for help with things such as optimizing and modernizing existing code, visual data analysis, finding research solutions to complex questions, and much more!
 Refer to the `Illinois Computes user support <https://computes.illinois.edu/expertise-user-support/>`_ page for more details.

 |